barnii77/config.lvim/README.md

 If you are starting out with LunarVim and trying to get started quickly with a decently simple and reasonable configuration, I think you could consider using my config.
 Also, if you are struggling with or just annoyed by the setup process and you use Debian, Ubuntu or Kali Linux, check out my [instant.lvim](https://github.com/barnii77/instant.lvim) repo for making installation a one-liner.

+# TODO
+- Add some insert abbreviations (:help abbreviations) using the ia command
+    - Eg: :ia teh the (replaces teh with the when it is typed out)